-Applicants must meet the following requirements to apply for admission:
+Applicants must meet the following minimum requirements to be eligible to apply for admission:

-- A 4-year undergraduate degree*, or equivalent, from a recognized institution in any discipline.
-Preference is not given to one particular discipline over another.
+The minimum admission requirement is a 4-year undergraduate university degree, or equivalent, from a recognized institution in any discipline.
+We do not give preference to any one (1) particular discipline over another.

 If your 4-year degree is completed through a transfer of credits from a college, you must have completed a minimum of 10 full course credits, 20 half course credits, or a combination of at the university degree level at the time you apply.

-If you are 25 years or older by the application deadline, you are eligible for admission consideration based on complete a 3-year undergraduate university degree in any discipline.
+If you are 25 years or older by the application deadline, you are eligible for admission consideration based on completing a 3-year undergraduate university degree in any discipline.

-Mature applicants whose 3- or 4-year degree is completed through a transfer of credits from a college, must have completed a minimum of 10 full course credits, 20 half course credits, or a combination of at the university degree level at the time you apply.
+If you are a mature applicant and have completed your 3- or 4-year degree is completed through a transfer of credits from a college, you must have completed a minimum of 10 full-course credits, 20 half-course credits, or a combination of at the university degree level at the time you apply.

 Applying During Final Year of Studies

-You may apply in the final year of your 4-year degree program (3-year degree for mature applicants); however, you are required to complete the program and provide proof of receiving your degree by June 30 of the application year.
+You may apply in the final year of your 4-year degree program (3-year degree for mature applicants); however, you are required to complete the program and provide proof of receiving your degree by June 30 of the potential enrolment year.

-If you repeated a course and both course grades appear on your transcript, both the past grade and the repeated grade will be included in the GPA calculation.
+- If you repeat a course, and both course grades appear on your transcript, both the past grade and the repeated grade will be included in the GPA calculation

 Applicants with a Graduate Degree